Bellister Castle: History

 The property stands on a mound which may have been the motte of an early motte and bailey castle.
-A moated hall house existed on the site in the 13th century and a substantial tower was added to the western end in the 14th century.
+A moated hall house may have existed on the site in the 13th century and a substantial tower was added to the western end in the 14th century.

 A survey of 1541 records a tower house occupied by Blenkinsop (of the family of nearby Blenkinsop Castle) in a 'measurable good' state of repair.

 The Blenkinsop family sold their estates including Bellister in 1697 and the castle was thereafter held by several different owners.
 In about 1699 the property was enlarged into a three-storey castellated house.